How to Calculate WACC in Excel (with Easy Steps)

 Rd = Cost of Debt.

-Here weightage is basically the ratio of Equity and Debt with respect to the summation of Equity and Debt.
+Weightage is the ratio of Equity and Debt concerning the summation of Equity and Debt.

 Components of WACC

 WACC has four essential parameters or components.
-Without any of them, calculations of the WACC are impossible.
+Without any of them, calculations are impossible.

-The market value of the Equity is mostly regarded as the summation of the price of outstanding shares of a particular company.
+The market value of the Equity is the total price of outstanding shares of a particular company.

-• They are calculated by the following formula:
+• This is calculated by the following formula:

 Cost of Debt = Interest rate x (1 – Tax rate)

-Estimation of the total Debt is troublesome as the debt in most cases isn’t public.
-They usually don’t even list in the outstanding share.
+Estimation of a company’s total Debt is troublesome as debt is rarely public.
 It can be calculated from the listed bond price or from the bank statements.

-In one word, it is defined as the rate of return of stocks or shares issued by the company as expected by the shareholder.
+Cost of Equity is the rate of return of company issued stocks or shares as expected by the shareholder.

 • When a share is issued, the company doesn’t pay any money for the stock.
 Instead, it sells a small chunk of the company share, and the share is bought by the shareholders.